medalotte/docker-emacs/README.md

 ```

 ### Launch Emacs as CUI
-You have to press Ctrl-p twice because of setting of `detachKey` when launch emacs as CUI.
+If Emacs is invoked with CUI, you have to press `C-p` twice to move the cursor up.
-It is necessary to change the setting of `detachKey` in order to solve it.
+It is necessary to change the setting of `detachKey` in order to above problem.
 Please update `~/.docker/config.json` as following:

 ```json